aniketsupertramp/Algorithms/README.md

 # Algorithms
 This repo contains some of the algorithms i learn and solve.
-It mainly contains code snippets( functions specifically) of problems in different sections as given on InterviewBit.
+It mainly contains code snippets( functions specifically) of problems in different sections as given on <a href="http://interviewbit.com">InterviewBit</a>.